Skip to Main Content Skip to Footer

 Mission

-We are resourceful, outcome-oriented strategic partners who are empowered to collaborate with the Macalester community to cultivate teaching and learning.
+We are strategic leaders and collaborators who empower the Macalester community to leverage technology for learning, teaching and college operations.

 Values

-• We are forward-thinking, equity-centered, and innovative, bringing enthusiasm and an open mind to new ideas.
+• We are forward-thinking, diversity and equity-centered, and innovative, bringing enthusiasm and an open mind to new ideas.

 • We are outcome-oriented, using process mapping and technology selection to help improve the experience at Macalester.